sagorbrur/sagorbrur.github.io/_pages/about.md

 ---
 permalink: /about/
-title: "About"
+title: "About Me"
 classes: wide
 excerpt: Learn about me, my current endeavors, research interest areas, and the motive behind this personal blog.
 ---

-**About Me**
-I am a deep learning engineer with more than 3-year experience in building, training, evaluating data-dependent deep learning models.
-My strongest skills are natural language processing(NLP), deep learning.
+I am a deep learning engineer with more than 3-year experience in building, training, and evaluating data-dependent deep learning models.
+My strongest skills are natural language processing(NLP) and deep learning.
 Previously I work with companies in the AI domain and closely gather knowledge about how machine learning models can build and integrate with an enterprise.
 I have built some open source projects based on NLP and my project is being widely used by the NLP community.

+My research/working interest is in natural language processing and deep learning.

+My main motive behind this blog is to keep track of my learning and share my knowledge and experience with the NLP community.

 **Get in touch**
 Please feel free to get in touch via [email](mailto:brursagor@gmail.com).